Welcome

 I am a humanistic counsellor; this is a style of therapy I’m trained in.

-I work from a holistic perspective, meaning I believe you are more than the sum of any one of your parts and no one thing can define you completely.
-I use movement, and body language to help you understand your body, your mind, and their connections.
+I work from a holistic perspective, meaning I believe you are more than the sum of any one of your parts, I believe no one thing can define you completely.
+I use movement and body language to help you understand your body and the mind body connection.
 Talking is useful, but it cannot solve everything.

 I am equally influenced by Jung, and Jungian-influenced Shadow work.
 ‘Shadow’ meaning the parts of ourselves we may repress or deny that show up and can drive our lives whether we want them to or not.
 This can lead to patterns of behaviour.
-There are ways we can work together to notice the unknown behaviours (shadows) that drive you to break patterns or cycles in your life.
+There are ways we can work together to notice the unknown behaviours (shadows) that drive you to continue historic patterns.

 Common Questions